Rooted Since the 1850s: Evan Leeper

 By Lyndi Allen June 17, 2026

-Meet Evan Leeper, a fifth-generation farmer in western Macon County that his family has farmed since the 1850s.
+Meet Evan Leeper, a sixth-generation farmer in western Macon County that his family has farmed since the 1850s.
 Get to know the man behind the operation, from his go-to cab to the advice he’d give to his younger self.

 Q: Tell me a little about your farm